mt33gh/1000CodeWizardsHQ10KidsProjects/README.md

-The code in this repository is taken from CodeWizardHQ and modified so that kids and biginners can use and test them to learn Python code.
-In each sub-folder, there are two files.
-You can use etiher file.
+The code in this repository is taken from CodeWizardHQ and modified so kids and beginners can use and test it to learn Python code.
+There are two files in each subfolder.
+You can use either file, but it is preferable to use the files named "proj10xx.py," which are better modified.